internetonfire/iof-tools/README.md

 `test_nodes_info.py` for an example usage.

-If you used the `setup-nodes-environment.sh` in the previous step, the informations have already beed retrieved by the script.
-If you want to do it by hand, be sure to delete the `cpu_info` direcroty first.
+If you used the `setup-nodes-environment.sh` in the previous step, the informations have already been retrieved by the script.
+If you want to do it by hand, be sure to delete the `cpu_info` directory first.

 # Topologies and BGP configurations